For more information on many of these terms see http://www.pcwebopedia.com/

 Cracker - an individual who illegally breaks into computer systems with the intent of doing damage.
 This term has faded in use and been replaced by the term hacker.
 A better term for these individuals is “black hat hacker.”

-Crash - see computer crash
+Crash - see computer crash, or computer freeze

 Crop - To cut part of an image out of a picture.
 When cropping is done in a presentation program, the original image is preserved, just parts of it are invisible.
 In graphical programs, it is possible to cut out the portion of an image that one wants and delete the rest.

-Cumulative stress disorder (CSD)- An inflamation or damage to tendons that occurs when repeated stress is placed on the tendons, muscles, or nerves.
+Cumulative stress disorder (CSD)- An inflammation or damage to tendons that occurs when repeated stress is placed on the tendons, muscles, or nerves.
 Sometimes referred to as a repetitive strain injury (RSI) or a cumulative trauma disorder.

 Cursor - the original term designating the screen location where whatever the user entered would appear.
 Today referred to as the “insertion point.”